 The ‘size’ of football clubs is the focal point of debates between fans.
 ‘Is X bigger than Y?’
 Should this player move to Z because they’re bigger than his current club?’

-It’s a pattern of discussion that is common among fans, but there’s seldom a clearcut definition for what a big football club is.
+It’s a pattern of discussion that is common among fans.
+The debates are often cyclical because there’s no fixed definition on what makes a football club ‘big’.

 Subjective for the most part, it’s a conversation that can roll on indefinitely.
 Club size doesn’t have a clear metric, and it isn’t even judged by the same criteria.